aksommerville/myscrypt/README.md

 - - Also will need persistence.
 So up to three options at Hello: Continue, New Constant, New Fresh
 - - Ensure there's overlap among the key and name lengths, otherwise an experienced player could skip decrypting in Fresh mode.
 - [ ] When killed by a fireball, it would be better to linger for a sec and show soulballs exploding from the hero.
 Maybe for changelings too?
+- [ ] Hello modal: Keystroke during the intro animation should snap the animation complete instead of submitting.
+- - Also, the animation is driven randomly.
+Can we force a time limit on it?

 ## Notes